Parity violating spectral dynamics of black holes in dynamical Chern-Simons gravity: Spectral Dynamics

-{\bf \emph{Spectral Topology.}} Based on the theoretical framework established in the previous section, this section presents the key numerical results regarding the effect of symmetry breaking on the stability of the QNM spectrum.
+Building on the model introduced in the previous section, we now present the main numerical results for the QNM spectrum of the polar sector and of the axial gravito-scalar system in the presence of the bump perturbation.
 We employ the shooting method to solve the corresponding QNM eigenfrequencies $\omega_n$ of the polar Zerilli equation and the axial coupled equations Eq.\ \eqref{eq:pert-eq} after the inclusion of the bump potential.
 Specifically, this method imposes pure ingoing wave conditions at the event horizon and pure outgoing waves at spatial infinity, with the latter enforced via a numerical cutoff.
 The complex frequencies are found using Mathematica's \texttt{FindRoot} function.
-We confirmed that all key phenomena discussed below achieving residuals of $10^{-6}$ or smaller.
+We confirmed that all key phenomena discussed below are obtained with residuals of $10^{-6}$ or smaller.